Saundarya Lahari: Commentaries

-There are more than 36 commentaries on the Soundarya Lahari in Sanskrit itself.
+There are more than 36 commentaries on the Saundarya Lahari in Sanskrit itself.
 Among the better known are commentaries by Lakshmidhara, Kameshvarasuri (viz.
 Arunamodini), Kaivalyashrama (viz.
 Sowbagyavardhini) and Dindima.

 Translations

-Saundarya Lahari was translated into Tamil in the 12th century by Virai Kaviraja Pandithar.
+The Saundarya Lahari was translated into Tamil in the 12th century by Virai Kaviraja Pandithar.
 He titled the book Abhirami Paadal.

-There are many English translations with commentaries on Soundarya Lahari done by various authors.
+There are many English translations with commentaries on Saundarya Lahari done by various authors.